 Language of Flowers

-In fact, this old tradition of flower language may have been the start to the practice of gifting flower bouquets to your loved ones.
-It has surely spread across the globe as a universal token of affection, although many flower givers today don’t know the original meaning given to flowers by the Victorian users.
+In fact, this old traditional language of flowers may have been the start of the practice of gifting flower bouquets to your loved ones.
+It has surely spread across the globe as a universal token of affection, although many flower givers today don’t know the original meaning given to flowers by Victorian users.

 ♥ Flowers for Lovers: